tareqaminul/oltra-ph-25/examples/basics/README.md

 	curl localhost:9000
 	curl localhost:9000
 	curl localhost:9000
+ 	curl localhost:9000

+### EXERCISE: You find there are only 2 COLOR Apps - RED and GREEN.
+Can you add the BLUE App? ###

 For graphical view, please use the Firefox Browser available in UDF > Docker > FIREFOX